Capital D (rapper): Legal career

 Kelly also formerly worked as a transactional associate at Katten Muchin Rosenman, where he frequently did work for local sports teams such as the Chicago White Sox.
-He currently works as Vice President and General Counsel for the Golden State Warriors.
+He previously served as vice president and general counsel for the Golden State Warriors.
+In 2026, he was hired as executive director for the National Basketball Players Association.

 Personal life

 Kelly converted to Islam in 2000.
 He is married and has three children.